sometimesdigital/sometimesdigital/weeknotes/weeknotes-11-2024.md

 My computer dreams are always nice.
 “Maybe computers are like a safe space for you”.
 The next night after my Docker dream I had a pretty gory nightmare that had nothing to do with computers.

 I’ve been repairing a woollen sweater with Swiss darning.
-The idea is to reinforce the existing structural integrity of the fabric, rather than making a new layer.
+The idea is to reinforce the existing structural integrity of the fabric instead of making a new layer.
 If you’re really careful about it, the stitching can be invisible.
 But I’m not, and I’m using red yarn, and making the patches heart-shaped.

 <img
   style="max-width: min(300px, 100%)"